 North Carolina State University came in just behind our No. 1 school in the national rankings.
 Both landed in the top ten overall out of the hundreds and hundreds of schools in our analysis.
 NC State had the largest academic catalog of any school in North Carolina, offering students 265 individual degree plans as of 2015-16, and it had the No. 2 graduation rate in the state.

-NC State was also a top destination for students seeking an online bachelor's degree in North Carolina.
-It ranked No. 2 statewide for its array of programs available in the virtual classroom, which includes public sector leadership, agricultural business management and a 2+2 hybrid engineering program.
+The accredited NC State was also a top destination for students seeking an online undergraduate degree in North Carolina.
+It ranked No. 2 statewide for its array of programs available in the virtual classroom, which includes public sector leadership, science, agricultural business management and a 2+2 hybrid engineering program.
 Graduates of the Raleigh school also have access to a job market that's booming for educated workers, according to recent reports by Forbes.

 This institution in the Blue Ridge Mountains of northwestern North Carolina ranked No. 3 statewide for the manageability of its graduates' post-college debt and had the fourth-highest graduation rate among schools on our list.
 Appalachian State University was also one of the few schools in the state that offered credit exams for life experience alongside remedial services and academic and career counseling for non-traditional students.

 Only three other schools charged students less for books and essential supplies than Appalachian State.
-In terms of distance education, prospective students had a wide array of online degree plans to choose from.
-Its online catalog was the fifth-largest in the state and includes degrees in education, business administration, health care and communications.
+In terms of online programs, prospective students had a wide array of online degree programs to choose from.
+Its online catalog was the fifth-largest in the state and includes an online degree in education, business administration, health care and communications.

 The Charlotte campus of the University of North Carolina scored well across the affordability metrics of our analysis, placing third among schools on our list for its low cost of tuition and fees and ranking at No. 4 and No. 5, respectively, for the average net price it charged to low-income and middle-income students.
 It also offered a higher percentage of institutional grant aid than all other schools in the state but one.